Skip to content

 FTRUMGlobalManager.get().stopResource("resourceId");

-// Finally, after the request ends, send related data metrics for the request
+// Finally, after the request ends, send the request related data metrics

 ResourceParams params = new ResourceParams();